How do I connect Yellowfin to a database that supports ODBC?

 The JDBC-ODBC Bridge allows a Java application using JDBC to access an ODBC driver.
 The JDBC-ODBC Bridge and ODBC driver do not have to be installed on the same machine.

-By default, Yellowfin expects to use Oracle's JDBC-ODBC bridge.
-However, the Oracle bridge has been removed from more recent versions of Java, and was never intended for production use anyway.
-It is a simple process, however, to install the Easysoft bridge under Yellowfin.
+By default, Yellowfin expects to use Oracle's JDBC-ODBC Bridge.
+However, the Oracle Bridge has been removed from more recent versions of Java, and was never intended for production use anyway.
+It is a simple process, however, to install the Easysoft Bridge under Yellowfin.

-Example: How to connect Yellowfin to Salesforce.com
+Example: How to connect Yellowfin to Salesforce

 Example: How to connect Yellowfin to MongoDB